damekr/backer/README.md

 |____/_/    \_\_____|_|\_\______|_|  \_\
 ```

-### Architecture
+### Simple Architecture Overview

 Current approach assumes existing application Server <--> Client with RPC connection to make possible management
 connection between these daemons and data communications through sockets.
 Server is able to invoke operation on client side using gRPC.
-An operations can be triggered from server and client side.
+An operations can be triggered from server ~~and client side~~.
 Either client or server have two listeners - data and management and can "talk" each other.

 Main points for the first release: